-Step 3: Next, pour a small amount of Martha Stewart’s Family Friendly Multi-Surface Satin Acrylic onto a paper plate or paint palette and start painting.
+Next, pour a small amount of the Marta Stewart paint onto a paper plate or paint palette and start painting.
 This paint is available in 78 colors and I used the color Black Belt for this project.

 One coat works great for this project – no need for additional coats of paint, especially since we’re going for a weathered / aged look.

 Now, while the paint is still wet, carefully peel the silkscreen off from the mirror surface to reveal the finished crackle design.

 Step 5: Repeat 3 and 4.

 Repeat steps 3 and 4 in various spots on the mirror to achieve the aged look perfect for Halloween.

 Once finished, you can clean the silkscreen off with soap and water (while the paint is still wet) and let it dry before re-attaching the silkscreen to it’s backing again for storing.